Skip to content

 • JIRA Smart Commit: Insert into Git Input — Insert into SCM input box

-• JIRA Smart Commit: Commit Now — Generate and commit immediately
+• JIRA Smart Commit: Commit Now — Generate with preview dialog, then commit

 Tip: You can also access commands via: